Arthur W. Wermuth: Captivity

 Wermuth's injuries forced him to remain in a Japanese hospital until May 25, 1942, when he was transported to New Bilibid Prison.
 His injuries spared him from the Bataan Death March.
 After Bilibid, he was transported via boxcar to a camp near Cabanatuan.
 In September, he was sent to Lipa City, Batangas and placed in charge of a 500-man work detail to construct a runway.
 During the construction, his crew deliberately sabotaged the runway so that it buckled under the weight of landing bombers.
-His injuries forced him to be sent back to Bilibid in January 1943, where he was operated in April 1943 by an American surgeon who was also in captivity.
+His injuries forced him to be sent back to Bilibid in January 1943, where he was operated on in April 1943 by an American surgeon who was also in captivity.
 In June, he was sent back to Cabanatuan to join a farming detail.
 In January 1944 his detail was being worked to the point where men were collapsing in the manure.
 When he demanded that the Japanese commander take it easy on his men, he received a severe beating, damaging his kidneys and sending him back to a hospital.